 2. Use a separate bank account for your savings from this challenge.

-I also recommend NOT ordering a debit card or checks for this separate savings account.
+You can also put the funds in a separate checking account.
+However, I also recommend NOT ordering a debit card or checks for this separate savings account.
 Making it harder for you to use the money will help you avoid the temptation of spending it before you actually complete the challenge.

 3. Follow the savings plan